saurabh-hirani/saurabh-hirani.github.io/_posts/2021-05-01-pipeline-power-1.md

 But the output is an ugly mess of a CSV!!

-This is where I shamlessly plug in a hacky tool I wrote which made my terminal CSV cleaner in a lot of ways - [csv2table](https://github.com/saurabh-hirani/bin/blob/master/csv2table).
+This is where I shamelessly plug in a wrapper I wrote over the amazing [PrettyTable](https://pypi.org/project/prettytable/) module which made my terminal CSV cleaner in a lot of ways - [csv2table](https://github.com/saurabh-hirani/bin/blob/master/csv2table).
 This has grown quite a bit since its [last appearance](http://localhost:4000/writing/2021/04/23/what-happens-on-cli)

   ```sh
   ./aws-ec2-describe-instances-csv | \